k2view-academy/K2View-Academy/articles/Cloud/01_overview/01_overview.md

 ## K2cloud Deployment Types

-K2view lets you managing various types of deployments (fully managed, self-hosted, hybrid), on various cloud providers (GCP, AWS, Azure) Kubernetes infra.
+K2view allows you to manage various deployment types (fully managed, self-hosted, hybrid), on various cloud providers (GCP, AWS, Azure) Kubernetes infra.

 * **Fully Managed**, K2view cloud-hosted, for a fully managed and automated experience, while data access is fully secured.
 A separated account is created on behalf each customer, at the cloud provider, to ensure having a full separated setup.
 * **Self-Hosted**, prevent data from leaving your environment by having Fabric deployed in your cloud tenant or on-premise. to meet the strictest data movement requirements.